How to Apply

 Does your school share our Core Values?
 Do our Essential Characteristics of NWAIS Schools describe your school?
 If your answer is “Yes” to those questions, then the time has come to join our growing association of 115 schools serving over 19,000 students.
 See where your school fits in by using our comprehensive Accreditation Rubric.

-NWAIS has several levels of membership.
-Schools apply for membership and are admitted as an affiliate, subscriber or candidate school.
+NWAIS has several categories of schools and educational programs.
+Schools apply for affiliation or to join the path to accreditation and are admitted as an affiliate, subscriber or candidate school.
 Affiliate schools are the only level not eligible for accreditation.
-All other levels are assessed based on their path to accreditation, are are expected to steadily move forward in the process.
+All other levels are assessed based on their path to accreditation, and are expected to steadily move forward in the process.

-Schools become accredited by moving through the levels of membership.
-As a candidate school, members complete an intensive process of self and peer evaluation.
+Schools become accredited by moving through the path to accreditation (Subscriber>Candidate>Accredited).
+Accredited schools complete an intensive process of self and peer evaluation.
 The process is rooted in a series of standards, developed by NWAIS, and based on Independent School best practices.
 The process is intense, reflective, growth-based and is powerful in its ability to move schools forward in their development.

-Schools seeking accreditation through NWAIS may apply for one of three affiliation categories as outlined in our Benefits of Membership Chart.
+Schools seeking accreditation through NWAIS may apply for one of three affiliation categories as outlined in our Benefits of Affiliation or Membership Chart.
 The appropriate category for the school will be determined using:

 - The school’s application material